georgian-io/GAL/Alignment/quickstart.md

 * Can I use a different model instead of the opt models you've used?

-    Yes!
-DeepSpeed supports a number of different models which are listed [here.](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat#-supported-models-) Note that some models may not fit on to a standard GPU out of the box.
+Typically, yes.
+DeepSpeed supports a number of different models, which are listed [here.](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat#-supported-models-) Note that some models may not fit on to a standard GPU out of the box.
 In such cases you might need to use multi-GPU instances or even multiple nodes.
 Please refer to the scripts available in the appropriate folder inside the `training_scripts` folder for each step located in `DeepSpeedExamples/applications/DeepSpeed-Chat/training`.

-* My chatbot keeps repeating the same few words in its responses!
+* My chatbot keeps repeating the same few words in its responses.
 How do I fix this?

-    This is an issue we have encountered as well.
-This seems to be a relatively common issue in smaller models.
-We've found that passing the `no_repeat_ngram_size=5` parameter to the generation call fixes this issue.
+    A repeating chatbot seems to be a relatively common issue in smaller models.
+We've found that passing the `no_repeat_ngram_size=5` parameter to the generation call may fix this issue.